 I. Climbed.
 The.
 Mountain.
 Again.

 Well, I guess I gotta make this long story short.
 Lucky for me, my friend Pam wasn't hungry enough at lunch time to come down the mountain and had decided she'd rather stay up there than have to climb it again in the afternoon.
+She had no idea where they kept the sky hook up there but she helped me look for a little while.

 Then she said, "You know, Jo Anne, I think a sky hook might be some kind of a joke.
 I mean, where would you hang a sky hook from?"